Capriccio (art)

-In painting, a capriccio ([kaˈprittʃo], plural: capricci [kaˈprittʃi]; in older English works often anglicized as "caprice") means an architectural fantasy, placing together buildings, archaeological ruins and other architectural elements in fictional and often fantastical combinations.
+In painting, a capriccio ([kaˈprittʃo], plural: capricci [kaˈprittʃi]; in older English works often anglicized as "caprice") is an architectural fantasy, placing together buildings, archaeological ruins and other architectural elements in fictional and often fantastical combinations.
 These paintings may also include staffage (figures).
 Capriccio falls under the more general term of landscape painting.
 This style of painting was introduced in the Renaissance and continued into the Baroque.

-By the late 18th century the term, had expanded to mean any image with an equivalent degree of fantasy, for example as used in the titles of print series by Giovanni Battista Tiepolo and Goya, both of which focus on figures rather than architecture.
+By the late 18th century the term had expanded to mean any image with an equivalent degree of fantasy, for example as used in the titles of print series by Giovanni Battista Tiepolo and Goya, both of whom focus on figures rather than architecture.

 The term is also used for other types of art with an element of fantasy (as capriccio in music).

-Capriccio Style
+Capriccio style

-There are several etymologies that have been put forward for "capriccio", one of which being derived from the Italian word "capretto" which roughly translates to the unpredictable movement and behavior from a young goat.
+There are several etymologies that have been put forward for capriccio, one of which is derived from the Italian word capretto, which roughly translates to the unpredictable movement and behavior from a young goat.
 This etymology suggests that the art style is unpredictable and as open as the imagination can make it.

-Filippo Baldinucci defined capriccio as a dreamlike interpretation of the subject of a work that comes from a free imagination.
+In the 17th century, Filippo Baldinucci defined the capriccio as a dreamlike interpretation of the subject of a work that comes from a free imagination.
 Capriccio works often surround architecture that has been changed with pieces of a view that has taken artistic liberty into account.
 Capriccio often takes existing structures and places them into re-imagined settings and characteristics.
 The paintings can be anything from re-imagining a building in the future as ruins, to placing a structure in a completely different setting than that in which it exists in reality.
 The subjects of capriccio paintings cannot be taken as an accurate depiction due to the fantastical nature of the genre.

-Architect David Mayernik cites 4 themes that are found in capricci:
+The architect David Mayernik cites four themes that are found in capricci: